brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 A rest day to let the body get used to 4,370m.
 We walked up to see a frozen lake surrounded by penitentes.
 These are jagged blades of snow and ice formed by intense winds.
 While altitude usually kills appetite, I forced myself to eat as I knew how important it was.
 Most people lose weight up here, but I actually gained 2kg by the end of the trip.

 The giant INKA dome tent is a great place to spend a rest day.
-It has board games, books, a cafe, wifi, and charging stations.
-There is a €10 fee for "non-phone" devices, but no one ever noticed that it was my powerbank inside my phone case.
+It has board games, books, a cafe, WiFi, and charging stations.
+There is a €10 fee for "non-phone" devices, but no one ever noticed that it was usually my powerbank inside my phone case!

 ## Day 5
 #### Cerro Bonete (5,052m)